Editor loves and inspiration

 Look what catches the eye of the editor with a special emphasis on local wedding businesses, shops and suppliers in Yorkshire.

-Find out about their big day in the current issue of Your Yorkshire Wedding, free to download at www.youryorkshire.wedding/free-download
+For more wedding worries tackled, check out the Jul/Aug24 issue of Your Yorkshire Wedding, free to download at https://www.youryorkshire.wedding/free-download

 Loved by the editor at Your Yorkshire Wedding magazine

-You can discover the story of their big day in the Mar/Apr24 issue of Your Yorkshire Wedding, free to download at www.youryorkshire.wedding/free-download
+Find out more about W-day from the beautiful bride herself in the Jul/Aug24 issue of Your Yorkshire Wedding, free to download at www.youryorkshire.wedding/free-download

-To find out more about the couple's big day, check out the Mar/Apr24 issue of Your Yorkshire Wedding, free to download at www.youryorkshire.wedding/free-download
+Find out more about Alice's big day in the May/Jun24 issue of Your Yorkshire Wedding free to download at www.youryorkshire.wedding/free-download

 Follow Your Yorkshire Wedding Magazine on Instagram